URJ Heller High provides a unique and powerful Reform Jewish community on the campus of Alexandar Muss High School in Israel.

 - Shabbat hikes, walks, and special programming

 Students in URJ Heller High participate in their own Jewish studies course.
 This course exposes students to Israeli history and modern community through a Reform Jewish lens.
-The course includes classroom hours, and over 20 tiyulim (trips) across israel to learn from the people and land.
+The course includes classroom hours, and tiyulim ( field trips) to learn from the people and the land.

 Throughout the semester our goal is to thoroughly acquaint our students with the history of the Jewish people, its culture, and its land.
 Israel as the birthplace and the center of that history throughout the ages is the ideal place to teach and demonstrate the development of the people, culture, and land.
 By combining classroom and field study, students witness in a “hands on” manner the flow of Jewish history.